 - Melt butter or margarine in small bowl or liquid measuring cup (for easier pouring!).
 In a separate small bowl, stir together 3 Tbsp sugar and 1 tsp cinnamon.

-- Sprinkle a light layer of the "swirl" mix on the bottom of the pan.
+- Sprinkle a layer of the cinnamon/sugar blend on the bottom of the pan.
 Pour or scoop about 1/3 of batter into prepared pan.
 Pour 1/3 of melted butter or margarine over batter, and scoop about 1 Tbsp of cinnamon sugar mix evenly on top.

 - Repeat previous step two more times, until all ingredients are gone (so… batter-butter-sugar, batter-butter-sugar, batter-butter-sugar).
 Swirl knife through batter to create a swirled look.